g0morra/data-tables-generator-by-supsystic/readme.txt

 * Formulas support
 * Change colour of the cells and fonts
 * HTML support for data cells
+* Supplied functions to answer statistical, engineering and financial needs.
+* Navigation with Searching and Ordering functions
+* Various style setting appropriated for any sites type
+* Restoring table state on page reloads
+* Table information display field

+Data Tables Generator is a new plugin created by Supsystic, which allows you to process and manage data quick and easy.
+Plugin able to structure information and can be adjusted for every need.
+Many ways of functional and visual customization of the tables improve site design and let modify it to suit any different individual or task.
+Searching, ordering and pagination are the functions that help everyone to find the needed information in a second.
+Intuitive Settings panel and responsive for a regular user Editor saved your time to spend it for other useful things or relaxation.

 HTML tables responsive and awesome on all devices